2012 NHL entry draft

-The 2012 NHL entry draft was the 50th entry draft for the National Hockey League.
-It was held on June 22–23, 2012, at Consol Energy Center in Pittsburgh, Pennsylvania.
+The 2012 NHL entry draft was the 50th draft for the National Hockey League.
+It was held on June 22–23, 2012, at Consol Energy Center in Pittsburgh.
 It was the first time that Pittsburgh hosted the draft since the 1997 NHL entry draft.
 The top three selections were Nail Yakupov by the Edmonton Oilers, Ryan Murray by the Columbus Blue Jackets, and Alex Galchenyuk by the Montreal Canadiens.

-As of 2025 there are 54 active NHL players from this draft.
+As of 2026, there are 50 active NHL players from this draft.

 Eligibility

 Ice hockey players born between January 1, 1992, and September 15, 1994, were eligible for selection in the 2012 NHL entry draft.
 Additionally, un-drafted, non-North American players over the age of 20 are eligible for the draft; and those players who were drafted in the 2010 NHL entry draft, but not signed by an NHL team and who were born after June 24, 1992, were also eligible to re-enter the draft.